lordgordon/py-scaffolding/README.md

 make run-locally
 ```

-or, to execute the main entry point from Docker:
+or, to execute the main entry point from Docker using the production image:

 ```shell
 make run